A laptop, notebook, and film camera

 For instance, if a server needs 2.1 seconds to load one image and 4.1 seconds for a larger one, the page load is slow.

-With many users abandoning carts if pages take over six seconds to load, it’s crucial to optimize image sizes to keep bounce rates low.
+With many users abandoning carts that take more than three seconds to load, it's crucial to optimize image sizes to keep bounce rates low.

-Each type has specific size needs.
-Let’s review the typical dimensions for each.
+Each type has specific size needs for desktop and mobile use.
+Let's review the typical dimensions for each.

 Background images

 Background images are typically the largest visuals on a website.
 They act as a backdrop for a homepage or other key pages.
-The image spans the entire screen, no matter what device it’s accessed on.
+The image is meant to span the entire screen of any device.

 Recommended specifications: